Pop-Up Language Museum Tours UK to Encourage Young Learners

 Italians Resist an English Language Invasion

 Italy flag - Italians Resist an English Language InvasionThe Times has reported that the English language is currently a worry to Italian linguists.
-It seems that the Italian language guardians at Accadmia della Crusca are concerned that an influx of English words is corrupting the beauty of the Italian language.
+It seems that the Italian language guardians at Accademia della Crusca are concerned that an influx of English words is corrupting the beauty of the Italian language.

 The academy is looking for ways to put a stop to the Anglo-Saxon influence and will hold an emergency meeting about the matter today.
 We explore the recent news story and examine how the English language has influenced Italian – and in turn, how the Italian language has influenced English.
 Continue reading